 10.625% Senior Notes.
 In November 2022 and December 2022, the Company issued \$225.0 million and \$25.0 million, respectively, under separate indentures, of its Senior Notes due 2024 ("10.625% Senior Notes"), which will mature on November 15, 2024.
-The Company received proceeds, net of \$26.3 million of issuance costs and discounts, of approximately \$223.7 million.
+The Company received proceeds of \$223.7 million, net of \$26.3 million of issuance costs and discounts.
 The net proceeds were used to reduce the outstanding balance of the Credit Agreement at closing and for general corporate purposes.
 Interest on the 10.625% Senior Notes is payable on May 15 and November 15 of each year.
-The indentures governing the 10.625% Senior Notes contain restrictive covenants that limit the ability of the Company and its restricted subsidiaries to, among other things, incur indebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
+In addition, the Company paid additional interest of \$8.3 million in June 2023 in accordance with the indentures whereby if the Company did not receive a rating increase by June 30, 2023, it was required to pay said additional interest that is included in interest expense during the three months ended June 30, 2023.
+The indentures governing the 10.625% Senior Notes contain restrictive covenants that limit the ability of the Company and its restricted subsidiaries to, among other things, incur lidebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
+In addition, the indentures governing the 10.625% Senior Notes contain restrictive covenants that limit the ability of the Company and its restricted subsidiaries to, among other things, incur lidebtedness, incur liens, make investments and loans, enter into mergers and acquisitions, make or declare dividends and other payments, sell assets and engage in transactions with affiliates.
 In addition, the indentures governing the 10.625% Senior Notes contain customary events of default, including payment events of default and events of default upon certain bankruptcy and insolvency events.
-If a bankruptcy or insolvency-related event of default occurs, the principal of, and accrued and unpaid interest on all outstanding 10.625% Senior Notes will become immediately due and payable.
-With respect to certain other events of default, the trustee may, in certain circumstances, pursue any available remedy to collect the payment of principal of, premium, if any, on and interest, if any, on the 10.625% Senior Notes or enforce performance of any provisions of the 10.625% Senior Notes or the indentures governing such notes.
-If not redeemed or refinanced in full prior to such time, in November 2023, the 10.625% Senior Notes will be classified in current liabilities in the balance sheet as of December 31, 2023 as they mature within the next twelve months following November 2023.
+If a bankruptcy or insolvency-related event of default occurs, the principal of, and accrued and unpaid interest on all outstanding 10.625% Senior Notes will become immediately due and payab